royalgraphx/DarwinKVM/docs/docs/04-Configs/01-VMCascadeLake/03-DeviceProperties.md

 ## Add

 This allows you to add properties to various devices using its PciRoot address.
 For now, and in most cases we can ignore this.
 An example would be: overriding an ethernet controller to appear as built-in so that macOS allows iServices to work.
-On Virtual Machines, we rarely have to override.
+On Virtual Machines, we only need to override/add properties to passed-through devices, like GPUs or audio controllers.
+For our initial setup, we will leave this section empty.

 ## Delete